 It is too late for us.
 More than half our group including me are now raging with fever.
-Bian Que has been forcing us to drink as much water as we can possibly get into our bodies and to eat nothing but fruit.
+Bian Que has been forcing us to drink as much water as we can possibly get into our bodies.
+He is also making us eat nothing but fruit.
 I think the man has bought out every fruit vendor in the bazaar.
 He has also created some awful concoction that tastes like garlic and vinegar as well as some other awful plants or things that are not intended to be consumed by man.
-If the choice is this gall or death, however, I will drink it down.
-Apparently, the local barbarians here worship fire.
+If it is a choice between this gall or death, however, I will drink it down.
+Apparently, the local barbarians in this area worship fire.
 Well, I sure feel as though I am burning from my stomach into the rest of my body.
-If this is the type of diseases they get, then clearly their god is not happy.
+If this is the type of disease these people get, then clearly their god is not happy.

 – – – – –

 My fever has broken.
 There are still seven men in our party still raging with that internal fire but Bian Que believes at this point that they all will pull through.
-If they do survive then that means off our party of twent-three, we only lost two.
-I never did learn the name of Zheng Ziaosong’s manservant but the man seemed to always be smiling.
+If they do survive then that means off our party of twenty-three, we only lost two.
+I never did learn the name of Zheng Ziaosong’s manservant.
+Whatever it was, the man always seemed to be smiling.
 He will be missed.
-Far for me, Jiao Guangqi.
-That young man’s enthusiasm and intelligence will be sorely missed.
+Even more, I will miss Jiao Guangqi.
+That young man had been full of enthusiasm and intelligence.
 He was the one who put this group together and it breaks my heart to know he will never reach the finish line.

 – – – – –